Private English Coaching · Cannes & Marché du Film

 What happens in a session?

-What is the difference between the packages?
+What is the difference between the sessions?

 Do you give homework?